hoplon/hoplon/doc/Getting-Started.md

 The ClojureScript CSS syntax follows the following conventions:

-* Selectors are vectors of symbols and/or keywords, the names of which will be used in the output.
+* **Selectors:** Selectors are vectors of symbols and/or keywords, the names of which will be used in the output.
-* Declaration blocks are maps with keyword keys and string values.
+* **Declaration blocks:** Declaration blocks are maps with keyword keys and string values.

 ### HTML-As-ClojureScript-As-HTML